Transfer window: Here's who is going where and the latest transfer window news (June 17)

 Deji Oshilaja has joined Mansfield Town after his departure from Burton Albion.
 On the move, he said: “I’m very happy.
 Having spoken to the manager, his staff and the players that I know here, I feel like it’ll be a great place to play football next season.
 The manager has a clear plan for me in terms of what he wants me to bring to the team so that’s exciting."
 Photo: Pete Norton

+4. Leeds United's Spanish midfielder Marc Roca (L) vies to header the ball against Accrington Stanley's English midfielder Tommy Leigh during the English FA Cup fourth round football match between Accrington Stanley and Leeds United at the Wham Stadium in Accrington, north west England on January 28, 2023. - - RESTRICTED TO EDITORIAL USE.
+No use with unauthorized audio, video, data, fixture lists, club/league logos or 'live' services.
+Online in-match use limited to 120 images.
+An additional 40 images may be used in extra time.
+No video emulation.
+Social media in-match use limited to 120 images.
+An additional 40 images may be used in extra time.
+No use in betting publications, games or single club/league/player publications.
+(Photo by PETER POWELL / AFP) / RESTRICTED TO EDITORIAL USE.
+No use with unauthorized audio, video, data, fixture lists, club/league logos or 'live' services.
+Online in-match use limited to 120 images.
+An additional 40 images may be used in extra time.
+No video emulation.
+Social media in-match use limited to 120 images.
+An additional 40 images may be used in extra time.
+No use in betting publications, games or single club/league/player publications. / RESTRICTED TO EDITORIAL USE.
+No use with unauthorized audio, video, data, fixture lists, club/league logos or 'live' services.
+Online in-match use limited to 120 images.
+An additional 40 images may be used in extra time.
+No video emulation.
+Social media in-match use limited to 120 images.
+An additional 40 images may be used in extra time.
+No use in betting publications, games or single club/league/player publications.
+(Photo by PETER POWELL/AFP via Getty Images)

 MK Dons are now leading Burton Albion in the battle for Accrington Stanley midfielder Tommy Leigh this summer, according to journalist Alan Nixon.
-The attack-minded midfielder scored eight times in League Two last season.
-Burton Albion are also keen on Leigh, but it is now MK Dons who are winning the race for his signature.
-Photo: George Wood
+Photo: PETER POWELL

 Comment Guidelines